zbzailab/Astroverse-i18n/src/content/posts/us/layouts.md

 **Layouts** are [astro components](/en/core-concepts/astro-components/) used to provide a reusable UI structure, such as a page template.

 We conventionally use the term "layout" for astro components that provide common UI elements shared across pages such as headers, navigation bars, and footers.
-A typical astro layout component provides [astro, Markdown or MDX pages](/en/core-concepts/astro-pages/) with:
+A typical astro layout component provides [astro, markdown or MDX pages](/en/core-concepts/astro-pages/) with:

 - a **page shell** (`<html>`, `<head>` and `<body>` tags)
 - a [**`<slot />`**](/en/core-concepts/astro-components/#slots) to specify where individual page content should be injected.